pr0g/cmake-examples/examples/core/README.md

 cd path/to/application

-# use a 'sudo' relative path to look in the neighboring library install folder
+# use a 'pseudo' relative path to look in the neighboring library install folder
 # if *nix/macOS
 cmake -S . -B build -DCMAKE_PREFIX_PATH=$(pwd)/../library/install
 # elseif Windows